sudsrini/sudsrini.github.io/_experience/rane-trw/index.md

 ## Summary

-Worked on the design and validation of steering system components, contributing to CAD modeling, tolerance stack-up analysis, and part optimization efforts for enhanced manufacturability and performance.
+Supported design and validation of steering system components.
+Performed CAD modeling, tolerance stack-up analysis, and contributed to part optimization for manufacturability and performance improvements.